datakaveri/iudx-deployment/single-node/infrastructure/README.md

-# Provisioning docker Swarm
+# Provisioning Docker Swarm
 ## Pre-Requisites
 1) Provisioning of VMs

+2) Preparation of inventory.yml file using template shown at the end.

-2) Firewall rules to setup docker swarm
+3) Firewall rules to setup docker swarm
-- Ssh port 22 needs to open in all VMs
+- Ssh port 22 needs to open in all VMs.
-Every physical node needs to expose the following ports for docker swarm:
+- Every physical node needs to expose the following ports for Docker swarm:
   - TCP port 2377 for cluster management communications
   - TCP and UDP port 7946 for communication among nodes
   - UDP port 4789 for overlay network traffic

 ## Install